Costa Rica Wedding Guide June

 April: Transition and Contrasts

-April in Costa Rica offers a mix of sunny mornings and occasional rain, creating a unique atmosphere for a wedding.
-The changing light in April offers interesting photographic opportunities.
+Costa Rica Wedding Guide April.
+Costa Rica offers a mix of sunny mornings and occasional rain, creating a unique atmosphere for a wedding.
+The changing light in April offers interesting opportunities for your Costa Rica Destination Wedding Photographer.

 costa rica wedding guide April